 Solution:

-• Water only when the top inch of soil feels dry.
-Peace lilies prefer evenly moist but not soggy soil.
+- Water when the top of the soil is dry.
+Peace lilies like the soil to be moist but not soggy.

 6. Light Exposure During Blooming